 Sutton’s Drug Store

-After 100 years, Dees Drug Store in Burgaw is closing.
-But fans will always remember its soda fountain as one of life’s simple pleasures.
+After 100 years, Dees Drug Store in Burgaw is closed.
+But fans will always remember its soda fountain — and it’s beloved regular and longtime employee, Evelyn Walton, who died in May 2023.

 It’s hard to sit at the lunch counter of Dees Drug Store in Burgaw and not crave a root beer float or an ice cream soda.
 The two soda spouts, their stainless steel gleaming in the fluorescent light, beg to have their draft arms pulled so that the fizz can flow.